I’ve written a ton of screenplays over the years with and without software. When I first started screenwriting, I asked myself this same question.

 Just keep in mind that free software is not going to offer all of the features of paid software.

 With WriterDuet, the good news is that you can always upgrade to a paid tier (still lower priced compared to other software).
-This way, you work your way up the paid tiers until you can afford software like Final Draft, Script Studio, and Jarvis.
+This way, you work your way up the paid tiers until you can afford software like Final Draft, Script Studio, and Jasper.

 That doesn’t mean the free software isn’t good, just that it isn’t your best option.
 However, it could be your best option for now.